jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3.md

 ### Revenge

-28 How can revenge be rendered completely agreeable?
+{{< s v="28" >}} How can revenge be rendered completely agreeable?
 How can we make the observer thoroughly sympathize with our revenge?

-First of all, the provocation must be=
+First of all, the provocation must be:
 - contemptible, and
 - exposed to perpetual insults, if we did not resent it in some measure.